camilleyong/camilleyong/README.md

 - 👀 I’m interested in fashion, self-care, animals, food, life-style, and exploring life.
 - 🌱 I’m currently learning coding and I am a Full Stack Web Developer.
 - 💞️ I’m looking to collaborate on social media, creating a website, and be with a company long term.
-- 📫 How to reach me by email :)
+- 📫 How to reach me?
+By email!!
 - 📚 Learn More about be <a href="https://camilleyong.github.io/portfolio/">here</a>!
 Enjoy!

 <!---